TeliaSoneraNorge/telia-terraform-modules/splunk-ingestable-s3-bucket/README.md

-# S3 and support infrastructure for "Splunk SQS based S3 ingestion"
+# S3 bucket and support infrastructure for "Splunk SQS based S3 ingestion"
 This module creates an s3 bucket and other infrastrucutre (SNS, SQS, IAM) that can hold files to be ingested by Splunk using [SQS Based S3 ingestion](http://docs.splunk.com/Documentation/AddOns/released/AWS/SQS-basedS3)

 #Please Note